 Byzas and his staff thought Chalcedons were the blind people mentioned by the oracle, as they didn’t see that great location and chose Asian side.
 Therefore, Byzas decided to settle opposite to Chalcedons.
 The city began to be named as Byzantium after its founder Byzas.

-The Western Roman Empire fell in 476, only 81 years after the division, due to the barbarian invasion and the old capital Rome was seized by the Vizigoths.
+The Western Roman Empire fell in 476, only 81 years after the division, due to the barbarian invasion and the old capital Rome was seized by the Goths.

 Byzantium Under Justinian’s Rule

-Byzantine Empire had a deep Greek culture and Roman administrative organization.
-Therefore, it remained alive for years.
+Byzantine Empire had a Ancient Greek culture and Roman administrative organization.
+These two powerful codes, one cultural and the other administrative, had been the driving force of Byzantium for centuries.
 The peak point of the Empire was the era of the Emperor Justinian who built Hagia Sophia.

 Hagia Sophia: From a Church to a Mosque

 The Sultan ordered the immediate restoration of Hagia Sophia and its conversion to a mosque.
 Then, he began the construction of a palace for himself.
-This palace is Topkapi Palace, which is located at Sultanahmet Area today.
-The Palace was built on the ancient ruins of the old Greek city Byzantium.
-The elegant columns of various sizes that can be seen from the inside of the palace are the remnants of the ancient city.
+This newly built palace was Topkapi Palace, which is a museum today.
+The hill on which Topkapı Palace was built was also the place where the history of Istanbul began.
+That is the hill where Byzas founded the Ancient Greek site Byzantium.

 The Rise of the Ottoman Empire